COVID-19 risks

 [Main text]

-(2) Avoid as much as possible places that are likely to be targets of attacks (government agencies, military, police and other security authority facilities (including vehicles), checkpoints, religious facilities, locations where religious events are held, media organizations, etc.).
-For business in other places (European and American facilities including famous hotels and fast food restaurants, restaurants, markets, etc.), try to complete business quickly and efficiently.
-Always pay attention to your surroundings.
-If you notice any suspicious situation, leave the area immediately.
+(2) Avoid places that are likely to be targets of attacks (government agencies, military and police facilities (including vehicles, checkpoints, etc.)), gathering places, and religious facilities.
+When in other places, try to complete your business quickly and efficiently.
+Always pay attention to your surroundings and leave the area immediately if you notice any suspicious activity.

 http://www.pk.emb-japan.go.jp/indexjp.htm